 Aim 3.3.
 Develop a new course of systems biology for undergraduates.

 The core mission of this proposal is to understand cellular aging from the systems perspective.
 PI believes that an introductory course of systems biology will not only better prepare Spelman students to participate in the proposed research, but also provide a venue to synthesize and disseminate the research findings of this project.
 In addition, this course can expose many biology students to the power of mathematical modeling and computational analyses.
 The proposed course will cover basic concepts of dynamic systems, ordinary differential equations, phase diagrams, and bifurcation analysis.
 Classical examples of toggle switch, and cell cycle model will be discussed.
 Students will learn to use Xpp and R to study system behaviors.
 PI also plans to guide students to develop ODE based models in Aim 2.5.
 PI plans to develop this course by simplifying the CSHL course materials of Computational Cell Biology (PI attended in 2011).
 PI will also learn from similar courses offered at the College of William and Mary (CWM) and Virginia Tech (VT).
 Dr. Gregory Smith at CWM has generously shared his entire course materials with PI.
-PI has budgeted visits to Dr. Xing’s lab at VT (see his letter).
+PI has budgeted visits to Dr. Xing’s group at VT (see his letter).
 PI plans to pilot this new course in Year 2 and 3, and then propose to the college curriculum committee for formal offering in Year 4.

 Aim 3.4.
 Build a sustainable undergraduate program on computing through faculty workshops, an undergraduate minor, a student club, and outreach.